What is the process for applying to a program in the Radiation Technology Department?

 If I live out of the area, can I do my career observation time at another facility?

 Yes.
-Contact Diane for further information.
+Contact Gwen for further information.

 What do I wear to career observation appointments?
 Dress professionally: Lab coat or scrubs preferred or professional dress for patient care setting.
 See observation page for more information.
 Wear sturdy shoes.
 No open toe shoes.

 How do I apply to one of the programs?

 Please only apply for one program at a time.
 There is a $60.00 online application fee.